How To Adult: How Much Cash Can You Save In A Year?

 #5 If you stopped drinking booze

-We’re a country built on a pretty well established social drinking culture – we often fit alcohol in with the majority of our social functions, from parties to catch ups to after-work wind downs.
 We know quitting booze isn’t on the radar for most Australians, but saying that, it really is confronting to see how much money we’re feasibly spending on booze per week.
 Say, for instance, we’re drinking about seven standard drinks in a week; seeing as the average price of a standard drink in Australia is $8, that’s about $56 a week we’re spending on alcohol.
 Multiply that by 52 and we’ve got $2912 spent on alcohol per year.
 Hoo boy.
-If you’ve ever thought about quitting (or even just cutting back a little) here’s a little pep talk.
+If you’re thinking about cutting back, here’s a little pep talk.

 TL;DR?
 Check out our video below: